THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Extend VPN access (only valid until 30.12.19)
 - Visit ithelpdesk on Sunday for VPN credentials

+For Sumyyah: (-> Put it on IBEX)
+- STITCH database in RDF
+- SIDER as RDF
+- MedDRA? as RDF

 ## TODO

 - actually do some literature search!!!